williamphong/Spotify-Daylist-Word-Cloud/README.md

 # Spotify Daylist Word Cloud

+## UPDATE
+Spotify has killed this project with the changes to their api limiting the amount of data provided to developers

 ## Installation
 This program requires Python3, spotipy, and gpsread.
 A virtual environment is recommended to prevent risk of breaking your Python installation or OS